Multi-use creative arts centre

 She continued, “Earlier this year, our cleaning distributor DEB Disposables provided us with samples of Toucan Eco’s solution to test on site.
 The response from staff was overwhelming, they came to me and said, ‘Debbie, when are we getting this for real?’.”

 Green cleaning with Toucan Eco

 In April 2019, HOME took delivery of a Toucan Eco Active designed for use in medium-sized facilities.
-The unit is able to make 10 litres of disinfectant multi-surface cleaner that kills 99.999% of bacteria from just water, salt and an electrochemical reaction.
+The unit is able to make 10 litres of disinfectant multi-surface cleaner that kills more than 99.99% of bacteria from just water, salt and an electrochemical reaction.

 The system uses salt mixed with water to make a supersaturated brine solution.
 The 10-litre tank is then filled with tap water – either by hand or plumbed in – and 30ml dose of brine water added for activation.
 The unit is switched on and activation takes around 15 minutes.